alda-lang/alda/doc/cram-expressions.md

-# CRAM
+# Cram expressions

-**Crazy Rhythm Alda Magic (C.R.A.M.)** is an alternative way of representing rhythms in Alda.
+A **cram expression** is an alternative way of representing rhythms in Alda.
 It can be useful for n-tuplets and polyrhythms.

 The idea is that you're "cramming" a bunch of [notes](notes.md) into a single note [duration](notes.md#duration).
 For example, you may want 5 notes "crammed" into the duration of a half note: